Sapein/bevy_resolution/README.md

-# Bevy Resolutions
+# bevy_resolution
- Bevy Resolutions aims to provide a simple, easy, and convenient way to set and manage window resolutions.
+ `bevy_resolution` aims to provide a simple, easy, and convenient way to set and manage window resolutions.
 It provides conveniences for commonly-supported Window Resolutions *and* also provides a way to manage window resolution scaling for arbitrary resolutions.